- 2x - 04%

 Manufactured by Glenmark, Tacroz Forte with 0.1% Tacrolimus ointment is a quality alternative to well known Protopic tacrolimus cream.
 The ointment is used for the treatment of atopic dermatitis, commonly known as eczema.

 Eczema is a type of skin condition in which patches of the skin become rough and inflamed with blisters which cause itching and bleeding.
 It results in red, itchy, swollen, and cracked skin.
-A colourless fluid may come from the affected areas, which often thicken over time.
+A colorless fluid may come from the affected areas, which often thicken over time.

 How Does Tacroz Forte 0.1 Work?